Yu Darvish: 2022 season

-The following season, Darvish threw his 3,000th career strikeout on September 2, becoming only the second Japanese pitcher after Hideo Nomo to reach the milestone.
+The following season, Darvish threw his 3,000th international career strikeout (1,250 in the NPB and 1,750 in the MLB) on September 2, becoming only the second Japanese pitcher after Hideo Nomo to reach the milestone.
 In 30 starts for San Diego in 2022, Darvish had a 16–8 record and 3.10 ERA with 197 strikeouts in 194 2/3 innings pitched.

 Darvish made four starts during the postseason.
 In Game 1 of the 2022 NL Wild Card Series against the New York Mets, he pitched seven innings and gave up only one earned run, earning the win, as the Padres won the game 7-1.
 Darvish started and earned the win in Game 2 of the 2022 NLDS against the Los Angeles Dodgers, striking out seven batters and only allowing three earned runs in a 5-3 victory.

 Darvish also made two starts in the 2022 NLCS against the Philadelphia Phillies.
 In Game 1, he struck out seven batters across seven innings, but also gave up the only two runs of the game in a 2-0 loss.
 He also started Game 5, where he pitched six innings, taking a no-decision as the Padres lost 4-3, losing the series 4-1.